The Step Pyramid of Djoser: History and Major Facts

 How important was Imhotep in the construction of the Step Pyramid?

-Perhaps owing to the magnificent nature of the Step Pyramid, Imhotep was elevated to god after his death.
+Perhaps owing to the magnificent nature of the Step Pyramid, Imhotep was elevated to a god after his death.
 Later Egyptian dynasties believed that he was directly touched by the creator-god Ptah himself.
 Some even believed that Imhotep was the son of Ptah; hence his worship by subsequent ancient Egyptian generations.

 To show his appreciation to his very hardworking and trusted vizier Imhotep, Djoser decided to immortalize Imhotep’s name on the complex.
 It is thought that Djoser was so pleased with the magnificent complex and the pyramid itself that he instructed the builders to sculpt Imhotep’s name on the monument.
 It was very rare for pharaohs to share the glory of their burial place with another individual.